MysteryPancake/Houdini-OpenCL/README.md

 ### Average

 The average is nondeterministic because it uses `atomic_add_f()`.
-Due to floating point error, this changes slightly depending on the order.
+It changes slightly due to floating point error depending on the order.

-If you need deterministic results, you can use the fast version of Prefix Sum inside the Statistics and Equalize nodes instead.
+If you need deterministic results, use the fast version of Prefix Sum inside the Statistics and Equalize nodes instead.

 ```cpp
 #bind layer &src val=0